francescocicala/high-performance-computing/README.md

 # high-performance-computing
-Workspace for the assignments of my Foundations of High Performance Computing class
+Workspace for my study in High Performance Computing.